Precision (computer science)

 Of these, octuple-precision format is rarely used.
-The single- and double-precision formats are most widely used and supported on nearly all platforms.
-The use of half-precision format has been increasing especially in the field of machine learning since many machine learning algorithms are inherently error-tolerant.
+The names refer to the size of a computer word, commonly 32-bits on many current computer architectures.
+A single-precision value occupies one word, a half-precision half of a word, double-precision two words, etc. The single- and double-precision formats are most widely used and supported on nearly all platforms.
+The use of half-precision format and minifloat formats has been increasing especially in the field of machine learning since many machine learning algorithms are inherently error-tolerant.

-Rounding error
+Rounding errors

 Precision is often the source of rounding errors in computation.
 The number of bits used to store a number will often cause some loss of accuracy.
-An example would be to store "sin(0.1)" in IEEE single precision floating point standard.
+An example would be to store "sin(0.1)" in IEEE single-precision floating point standard.
 The error is then often magnified as subsequent computations are made using the data (although it can also be reduced).